AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Simulation Results

 For model training and evaluation, the dataset is randomly divided into 80\% training and 20\% testing subsets, each corresponding to an independent vehicle pass-by event with synchronized multimodal sensor data and beam index sequences.
 Ground-truth beam labels are obtained from the mmWave received power vectors at the BS.
 All experiments are conducted on a single NVIDIA RTX 4090 GPU using the PyTorch framework.
 The overall simulation and training parameters are listed in Table \ref{tab_system_parameter}.
 AMBER is trained end-to-end using the loss function $L$ defined in \eqref{eq_loss}.
 For radar and LiDAR feature extraction, we adopt a pretrained ResNet-18\cite{he2016deep}.
 For the image modality, we initialize the encoder with a pretrained ResNet-34\cite{he2016deep}, given that the image stream contains richer semantic context and thus play a more critical role in accurate beam prediction (as analyzed in Section \ref{sec_performance}).
 Leveraging pretrained models can accelerate convergence and reduce overfitting by providing well-regularized initial feature representations.
+The GPS encoder ${\mathcal P}_G$ is implemented as a three-layer MLP.
+Specifically, the normalized GPS input is first projected to 64 a 64-dimensional feature space via a linear layer, followed by LayerNorm and ReLU activation.
+The feature is then mapped from 64 to 256 dimensions, again followed by LayerNorm and ReLU.
+Finally, a linear layer projects the feature to the common embedding dimension of 256, followed by a final LayerNorm.
+The beam encoder ${\mathcal P}_B$ adopts the same three-layer MLP architecture as ${\mathcal P}_G$, except that the input dimension of its first linear layer is adjusted to match the dimensionality of the beam features.

 To emulate realistic sensor degradation, random modality masking is applied during training using predefined probabilities, thereby simulating partial-modality availability.
 The AdamW optimizer \cite{loshchilov2017fixing} with weight decay is used for all trainable parameters.
 A cosine learning-rate scheduler with five warm-up steps is adopted to avoid gradient explosion in the initial training phase.
 Specifically, the learning rate increases linearly during warm-up and subsequently decays according to a cosine schedule until reaching a near-zero minimum at the end of training.
 To further regularize the model, a dropout rate of 0.1 is applied within the attention and feed-forward layers of the transformer blocks.